a532496025/lwt_temp/README.md

 ## Description

 This validator validates an LLM response by grading the response against a set of provided metrics and criteria.
-The validator uses the `litellm` package to interact with the LLM provider and evaluate the response.
+If the evaluation for each criterion is above a certain threshold, the response is considered valid.
+Otherwise, the response is considered invalid.

 ## Requirements
 * Dependencies: `litellm`